Credit default swap index: Credit events

 In the event of a "Failure to Pay", or a "Bankruptcy" credit event, the protection seller makes a payment to the protection buyer on the credit event settlement date.
 The size of the payment is equal to that which would be paid if protection had been bought on a single name CDS with a notional scaled down by the constituent's weighting in the index.

 In the event of a "Restructuring" credit event, the index is still reversioned.
 Instead of simply being settled, however, a single name CDS is spun off which can then undergo the usual single name optional triggering process.

 Clearing

 Historically, CDS indices have always been traded as a bilateral contracts directly between parties.
 This brings with it the additional risk of counterparty default - where one party to a trade fails to meet its obligations under the trade.
 To mitigate this risk, clearing through Central CounterParties (CCPs) was introduced.
 In this model, both parties to the trade face the CCP, and all members of the CCP pay into a fund to cover costs in the event that one member defaults.

-Indices are currently cleared through several CCPs, with ICE Clear Credit (formerly ICE Trust) and ICE Clear Europe, and Chicago Merchantile Exchange (CME) launching in 2009, and LCH.Clearnet in 2012.
+Indices are currently cleared through several CCPs, with ICE Clear Credit (formerly ICE Trust) and ICE Clear Europe, and Chicago Mercantile Exchange (CME) launching in 2009, and LCH.Clearnet in 2012.

 From March 2013, certain indices under the USA's CFTC's jurisdiction became mandated to clear on trade date.